csound-flossmanual/csound-floss/book/05-g-granular-synthesis.md

 pitch shift voices so that we can create chord-like structures without having to use more than one iteration of the opcode.
-We define the number of pitch shifting voices we would like to use using the &nbsp;_ipshift_ parameter.
+We define the number of pitch shifting voices we would like to use using the _ipshift_ parameter.
 If this is given a value of zero, all pitch shifting intervals will be ignored and grain-by-grain transpositions will be chosen randomly within the range +/-1 octave. granule contains built-in randomizing for several of it parameters in order to easier